brotatotes/bht-automation/bht gen 3/Acts/Chapter 2/Acts 2 29 bht.md

 # Acts 2:29 Commentary Help Text

 ## BHT:
-Peter, as an Israelite and brother, speaks with respect and acknowledges David as the Patriarch, the progenitor of the kingly line.
-Filled with the Holy Spirit, Peter sees in the Psalm a Holy Man's devotion and assurance of resurrection, which finds its fulfillment in Jesus, witnessed by His resurrection and ascension.
-David, still in his grave, cannot be speaking of himself.
-Speaking freely and boldly, Peter addresses the patriarch, recognizing David's sepulcher among them.
+Peter, full of the Holy Spirit, affirms that the prophecies of the Psalm have their ultimate fulfillment in Jesus.
+He boldly proclaims that David, the patriarch and progenitor of the kingly race, cannot be the one spoken of in the Psalm, since David died and was buried.
+Peter, supported by the witnesses of Jesus' resurrection and the outpouring of the Spirit, fearlessly declares the truth about Jesus and His victory over death.
+Despite being his brother according to the flesh, Peter does not hesitate to speak the truth and show that Jesus is the true fulfillment of the Psalm.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "He implies, 'I am your brother, an Israelite, and therefore would not speak with disrespect of David'."
-2. "The title 'Patriarch' is only here applied to David as the progenitor of the kingly race."
+2. "The title ‘Patriarch’ is only here applied to David as the progenitor of the kingly race."
-3. "We learn from 1 Kings ii.
-10, and Neh. iii.
-16, that David was buried at Jerusalem, in the city of David, i.e. the stronghold of Zion, 2 Sam. v.
-7."
+3. "In the LXX, the word is used of chief men, and heads of families, with the exception of 2 Chron. xxiii.
+20, where it represents 'captains of hundreds'."

 ### Jamieson-Fausset-Brown:
 1. "Peter, full of the Holy Ghost, sees in this sixteenth Psalm, one Holy Man, whose life of high devotedness and lofty spirituality is crowned with the assurance, that though He taste of death, He shall rise again without seeing corruption, and be admitted to the bliss of God's immediate presence."
-2. "The Psalm is then affirmed to have had its only proper fulfillment in JESUS, of whose resurrection and ascension they were witnesses, while the glorious effusion of the Spirit by the hand of the ascended One, setting an infallible seal upon all, was even then witnessed by the thousands who stood listening to Him."
+2. "Now as this was palpably untrue of David, it could be meant only of One other, even of Him whom David was taught to expect as the final Occupant of the throne of Israel."
-3. "A further illustration of Messiah's ascension and session at God's right hand is drawn from the fact that David cannot be thought to speak of himself, seeing he is still in his grave."
+3. "The Psalm is then affirmed to have had its only proper fulfilment in JESUS, of whose resurrection and ascension they were witnesses, while the glorious effusion of the Spirit by the hand of the ascended One, setting an infallible seal upon all, was even then witnessed by the thousands who stood listening to Him."

 ### Albert Barnes:
-1. "This was a delicate way of expressing high respect for the monarch whom they all honored, and yet evinced boldness in examining a passage of Scripture which probably many supposed to have reference solely to him."
+1. "Christians should use the usual respectful forms of salutation, whatever contempt and reproaches they may meet with from opposers."
-2. "The tombs were commonly excavations from rocks, or natural caves; and sepulchres cut out of the solid rock, of vast extent, are Known to have existed...If the tombs of the kings were of this form, it is clear that they were works of great labor and expense."
+2. "Though he was eminently a pious man, though venerated by us all as a king, yet it is proper to say of him that he is dead, and has returned to corruption."
-3. "Peter might, then, confidently appeal to their own belief and knowledge that David had not been raised from the dead.
-No Jew believed or supposed it.
-All, by their care of his sepulchre, and by the honor with which they regarded his grave, believed that he had returned to corruption.
-The Psalm, therefore, could not apply to him."
+3. "The tomb of a monarch like David would be well known and had in reverence.
+Peter might, then, confidently appeal to their own belief and knowledge that David had not been raised from the dead."

 ### Marvin Vincent:
 1. "It is allowable for him to speak, because the facts are notorious."
 2. "Speaking everything, and therefore without reserve."
-3. "His sepulchre is with us.
-Or among us."
+3. "He both died and was buried.
+His sepulchre is with us."

 ### Philip Schaff:
-1. "Freely (‘frei und offen,’ Meyer and Ewald), without fear of being thought unjust to the great memory of the royal patriarch, the founder of the kingly house of Judah."
+1. "Let me freely speak unto you of the patriarch David."
 2. "No one ever pretended that King David had risen; his tomb all knew."
 3. "His resting-place was violated by the high priest, John Hyrcanus, and also by Herod the Great."

 ### Archibald T. Robertson:
-1. "Freely, telling it all, with fulness, with boldness."
+1. "Freely (μετα παρρησιας).
+Telling it all (παν, ρησια from ειπον, to speak), with fulness, with boldness."
 2. "It is a new start for Simon Peter, full of boldness and courage."
-3. "The patriarch, the founder of a family."
+3. "The patriarch (του πατριαρχου).
+Transliteration of the word, from πατρια, family, and αρχω, to rule, the founder of a family."

 ### John Gill:
-1. "It is a plain case, and a certain matter of fact, which nobody disputes or denies, that David really died, and was laid in the grave, and that his monument, or tomb, was still extant, so that he was not risen from the dead."
+1. "The apostle calls the Jews, brethren, whom he before only styled men of Judea, and men of Israel, because they were his brethren according to the flesh, as many of them afterwards were in a spiritual relation."
-2. "And Josephus relates that the sepulchre of David was opened by Hyrcanus, who took out of it three thousand talents; and that it was afterwards opened by Herod."
+2. "It is a plain case, and a certain matter of fact, which nobody disputes or denies, that David really died, and was laid in the grave, and that his monument, or tomb, was still extant, so that he was not risen from the dead."
-3. "This, says the author, was the sepulchre of David, king of Israel."
+3. "Though it may be questioned whether any such treasure was ever in it, or taken out of it; and still less credible is the account which R. Benjamin gives of two men in his time, who, under the wall of Zion, found a cave, which led them to a large palace built on pillars of marble, and covered with gold and silver; and within it was a table, and a golden sceptre, and a crown of gold; and this, says the author, was the sepulchre of David, king of Israel."

 ### John Wesley:
 1. The patriarch — A more honourable title than king.